unclewalter/maudite-patch-and-chronometer/README.md

 ## External media

-Provided that there is a /media folder populated with the correct files, the patch will take care of everything.
+Provided that there is a /media folder in the same directory as the patch populated with the correct files, the patch will take care of everything on startup.
 If something hasn't loaded, first try [Refresh Media].
 If that doesn't work, check that files are actually present.

-All of the samples go in the `/samples` folder.
-The click track goes in `audio.wav` and the video goes in `video.mp4` in the media.
-All of this can be changed in the `fileInitController` subpatch.
+The click track and sequenced samples go in `audio.aiff` and the video goes in `video.mp4` in the `/media` folder.
+All of this can be changed in the `fileInitController` subpatch found inside the `transportConotroller` subpatch.